-In a Minneapolis or St. Paul targeted community (Minnesota Statute 469.201), homestead property is restricted to a three-year period of redemption.
-All other classes of property in a targeted community are limited to a one-year period of redemption instead of the standard three years (Minnesota Statute 281.17).
+In a Minneapolis or St. Paul targeted community (M.S.
+469.201, subd 10.), homestead property is restricted to a three-year period of redemption.
+All other classes of property in a targeted community are limited to a one-year period of redemption instead of the standard three years (M.S.
+281.17).